sirAndros/kbdasm/setup/readme.txt

 - combine several alphabets in a single layout, switchable with Caps Lock or Kana key or both;

-How to use kbdusru_undead keyboard layout
+How to use "kbdusru" keyboard layout
 =========================================
 1. >make.bat
 2. >install.bat